copper-engine/copper-monitoring/README.md

 Port 8080 should be binded to hosts port 8080 due to internal mapping to jolokia `docker run -p 8080:8080 copper-monitoring`

-By default, inside Container we are not able to access localhost as host so we should use ip of host in dockerland.
-We can get it like that:
+By default, inside Container we are not able to access localhost as host.
+Instead, do the following:

+Linux:
+Use the ip of host in dockerland.
+We can get it like this:
 `docker exec -it <container_id> ip route | awk '/default/ { print $3 }'`

+Windows:
+Use `host.docker.internal`

 We should use this IP address instead of localhost in our copper monitoring GUI.